camueller/json-converter/README.md

             }
         }

 To convert back to the original JSON in the example, just reverse the field specification, for example, `'person_name': ['person.name']`.

+Different from the Python-based `JSON Converter` the source field specification is interpreted as [JSON Path](https://github.com/dchester/jsonpath).
+This supports the specifications the Python-based `JSON Converter` uses, but provides much more flexibility beyond that.
+In order to test JSON Path Expressions the [JSONPath Online Evaluator](https://jsonpath.com/) is very helpful.

 Field chaining can be done on multiple levels.
 However, direct field chaining for JSON array types is not supported.
 Processing such fields can be expressed through [anchoring](#anchoring) and [nesting](#nested-specification).

 #### Post-Processing using custom functions